Holy Rood House

 Another special resource we offer is the possibility of talking issues and interests through with someone from the community.
 Our therapists and theologians are usually around, and sometimes we can catch the moment, and at other times we can make a particular time to meet with you.

-Holy Rood House and Thorpe House both provide just what is needed for a sabbatical.
+Holy Rood House and Juliet House both provide just what is needed for a sabbatical.
 We are also linked to the Raymond Williams Foundation, which can help to provide funding for library retreats.
 Click here for link to website, and click here for our library retreats leaflet.
 We seek to respond to your particular requirements, because we find everyone is looking for their own way of using this time and opportunity.

 The following reflection from a guest expresses something of the importance of the library:

-Thank you very much for a wonderful couple of days; it has done me the world of good, especially my experience of the magical library you have at Thorpe House.
+Thank you very much for a wonderful couple of days; it has done me the world of good, especially my experience of the magical library you have at Juliet House.
 I have found sitting in that quiet space, dipping in and out of books, to be the most satisfactory way of spending time!

 Away from my normal busy environment full of things that need to be done and boxes that need to be ticked, I have really appreciated the luxury of reading in detail, browsing and flicking through a whole array of fascinating books.